Zou Lijuan

-Zou Lijuan is a Chinese track and field athlete.
+Zou Lijuan (born 6 August 1994) is a Chinese track and field athlete who competes in javelin and shot put.

+Career

 She won a gold medal at the Women's Javelin Throw F34 event at the 2016 Summer Paralympics with a world record of 21.86.
 She also won a gold medal at the Women's Shot Put F34 event.

-At the 2020 Summer Paralympics she won a gold medal in Women’s Javelin Throw F34 with a world record of 22.28.
+At the 2020 Summer Paralympics she won a gold medal in Women's Javelin Throw F34 with a world record of 22.28.
 She also won a gold medal at the Women's Shot Put F34 event with a world record of 9.19.
-She won six gold medals at World Para Athletics Championships.
+She won seven gold medals at the World Para Athletics Championships.